jaalto/project--shell-script-performance-and-portability/README.md

   See [code](./bin/t-file-grep-vs-match-in-memory.sh)

 ```
-   # increase 100k buffer if needed
+   # Suppose 100k buffer is enough
    read -N$((100 * 1000)) < "$file"

    if [[ $REPLY =~ $regexp1 ]]; then